Fish Hoek: Climate

 Fish Hoek has a mild mediterranean climate and is spared over hot summer days by the south-easterly wind known locally as "the Cape Doctor".
 The mountains nearby are famous for large numbers of complex caves in sandstones of the Table Mountain Group.
 Caves are usually found in limestones and it is not common to find complex cave systems in pure sandstone.

-Economy

-Fish Hoek has become well known as a tourist resort and as a place where elderly people retire.

 Parks and recreation

 Fish Hoek beach

 The beach is about 1.5 km long and quite flat, and the bay is protected from the currents and stronger surf in the rest of False Bay.
-Swimming is allowed along the entire beach with lifesavers on duty during the summer peak season, and body surfing, boogie boarding, wind surfing and kayaking are popular.
+Swimming is allowed along the entire beach with lifesavers on duty during the summer peak season, and body surfing, boogie boarding, wind surfing and surfski kayaking are popular.
 The water is far warmer than the Atlantic Seaboard, averaging between just under 17 °C annually (similar to Northern Mediterranean Waters like Monte Carlo or Nice, and peaking at 24 °C in summer months.
 Restaurants and children's play areas are situated at the southern end, and a path known as Jager Walk (also spelled Jaeger or Jagger, and known locally as the Cat Walk) runs past rock pools on the southern side of the bay.